AnyFetch/developers.anyfetch.com/index.md

 Every time a hydrater finishes its task, a new hydration round is started with new hydraters.

 #### Example
 For instance, in the default setup, we use [plaintext.hydrater](https://github.com/Papiel/plaintext.hydrater.anyfetch.com) to read basic information about the document (is it a text document? an image?) and extract metadata.
 Then, depending on the returned metadata, the Fetch API will send the document along with this new metadata to other hydraters.
-If it is image, we would then apply [ocr.hydrater](https://github.com/Papiel/ocr.hydrater.anyfetch.com), if it is an Office document we would apply [office.hydrater](https://github.com/Papiel/office.hydrater.anyfetch.com), and so on.
+If it is an image, we would then apply [ocr.hydrater](https://github.com/Papiel/ocr.hydrater.anyfetch.com), if it is an Office document we would apply [office.hydrater](https://github.com/Papiel/office.hydrater.anyfetch.com), and so on.
 Once all available hydraters have yielded their results, the document is indexed and made available for search.

 ### Document-type